hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 cmd_obj:    /usr/bin/mpif90 -cpp -c -O3 -DHAVE_AED2 -DHAVE_MPI -DHAVE_MED -fconvert=big-endian -frecord-marker=4 <mods> <incs> <f95name>
 ```

+An additional keyword in the configurations is `options:` that accepts multiple keywords including `mpi`, `api` (*TelApy* - *TELEMAC's Python API*), `hpc`, and `dyn` or `static`.
+The provided `cfg` file primarily uses the `mpi` keyword.
+To use other installation options (e.g., for installation on an HPC system), read the instructions for HPC installation on [opentelemac.org](http://wiki.opentelemac.org/doku.php?id=installation_on_linux) and have a look at the most advanced default config file from EDF (`~/telemac/v8p2/configs/systel.edf.cfg`).

 ### Setup *Python* source file

 ***Estimated duration: 15-20 minutes.***

-{% include tip.html content="To facilitate setting up the `pysource` file, use our template  (right-click on [this download](https://raw.githubusercontent.com/Ecohydraulics/telemac-install-helpers/master/debian/pysource.openmpi.sh) > *Save Link As...* > `~ /telemac/v8p1/configs/pysource.openmpi.sh`).
-Make sure to verify all directories set in the provided `pysource.openmpi.sh` file as described in this section, and replace the user name `ssc-deb` with your local user name." %}
+{% include tip.html content="To facilitate setting up the `pysource` file use our template:<br>Right-click on [this download](https://raw.githubusercontent.com/Ecohydraulics/telemac-install-helpers/master/debian/pysource.openmpi.sh) > *Save Link As...* > `~ /telemac/v8p2/configs/pysource.openmpi.sh` (without *AED2*). <br>Make sure to verify all directories defined in the provided `pysource.openmpi.sh` file as described in this section, and replace the `USER-NAME`.<br>To use *AED2*, [download oru alternative systel.pysource.openmpi-aed2.sh](https://raw.githubusercontent.com/Ecohydraulics/telemac-install-helpers/master/debian/pysource.openmpi-aed2.sh) file." %}

-The *Python* source file lives in `~/telemac/v8p1/configs`, where there is also a template available called `pysource.template.sh`.
+The *Python* source file lives in `~/telemac/v8p2/configs`, where there is also a template available called `pysource.template.sh`.
 Here, we will use the template to create our own *Python* source file called `pysource.openmpi.sh` tailored for compiling the parallel version of *TELEMAC* on Debian Linux with the *Open MPI* library.
 The *Python* source file starts with the definition of the following variables:

 * `HOMETEL`: The path to the `telemac/VERSION` folder (`<root>`).
 * `SYSTELCFG`: The path to the above-modified configuration file  (`systel.cis-debian.cfg`) relative to `HOMETEL`.
 * `USETELCFG`: The name of the configuration to be used (`debgfopenmpi`).
 Configurations enabled are defined in the `systel.*.cfg` file, in the brackets (`[debgfopenmpi]`) directly below the header of every configuration section.
 * `SOURCEFILE`: The path to this file and its name relative to `HOMETEL`.

-More definitions are required to define Telemac's *Application Programming Interface* (*API*), (parallel) compilers to build Telemac with *Open MPI*, and external libraries located in the `optionals` folder.
+More definitions are required to define TELEMAC's *Application Programming Interface* (*API*), (parallel) compilers to build TELEMAC with *Open MPI*, and external libraries located in the `optionals` folder.
 The following code block shows how the *Python* source file `pysource.openmpi.sh` should look like.
 Make sure to **verify every directory on your local file system**, use your *USER-NAME*, and take your time to get all directories right, without typos (critical task).

 ```
 ### TELEMAC settings -----------------------------------------------
 ###
 # Path to Telemac s root dir
-export HOMETEL=/home/USER-NAME/telemac/v8p1
+export HOMETEL=/home/USER-NAME/telemac/v8p2
 # Add Python scripts to PATH
 export PATH=$HOMETEL/scripts/python3:.:$PATH
 # Configuration file